Therapy in Boston and online across MA - Specializing in DBT, Trauma & Anxiety

 Common Topics I Help With

-You might feel stuck in survival mode, constantly overthinking or shutting down.
-Many of my clients are deeply self-aware but still find themselves repeating the same emotional patterns.
-You may be:
+You might feel stuck in survival mode, deeply self-aware yet repeating the same emotional patterns.
+I work with people who are:

-Feeling disconnected from your needs, joy, or self-worth
+- Disconnected from their own needs, joy, or self-worth

-Haunted by past trauma or childhood wounds that still show up today
+- Haunted by past trauma or childhood wounds that continue to show up today

-You’re not alone.
-These patterns are responses to pain—not reflections of your worth.
+You are not broken.
+These patterns are responses to pain - not reflections of your worth.

 My Approach